diogoaurelio/schedoscopeWiki/Storage-Formats.md

 Storage formats specify the format in which view data ist to be stored.
-Schedoscope distinguishes internal and external storage formats.

-For both kinds of formats, storage is declared using the `storedAs` clause.
+Storage is declared using the `storedAs` clause.
 In case no `storedAs` clause is given, the `TextFile` storage format is used as a default.

     def storedAs(f: StorageFormat, additionalStoragePathPrefix: String, additionalStoragePathSuffix: String)